SolomonSklash/chomp-scan/README.md

 Chomp Scan is still in active development, as I use it myself for bug hunting, so I intend to continue adding new features and tools as I come across them.
 New tool suggestions, feedback, and pull requests are all welcomed.
 Here is a short list of potential additions I'm considering:

 * Adding a config file, for more granular customization of tools and parameters
-* Adding testing/support for Ubuntu/Debian
-* A possible Python re-write (and maybe a Go re-write after that!)
 * The generation of an HTML report, similar to what aquatone provides

 ### Examples